qemu/qemu/docs/system/arm/virt.rst

   Set ``on``/``off`` to enable/disable reporting host memory errors to a guest using ACPI and guest external abort exceptions.
 The default is off.

-dtb-kaslr-seed
+dtb-randomness
-  Set ``on``/``off`` to pass a random seed via the guest dtb kaslr-seed node (in both "/chosen" and /secure-chosen) to use for features like address space randomisation.
+  Set ``on``/``off`` to pass random seeds via the guest DTB rng-seed and kaslr-seed nodes (in both "/chosen" and "/secure-chosen") to use for features like the random number generator and address space randomisation.
 The default is ``on``.
-You will want to disable it if your trusted boot chain will verify the DTB it is passed.
+You will want to disable it if your trusted boot chain will verify the DTB it is passed, since this option causes the DTB to be non-deterministic.
 It would be the responsibility of the firmware to come up with a seed and pass it on if it wants to.

+dtb-kaslr-seed
+  A deprecated synonym for dtb-randomness.

 Linux guest kernel configuration
 """"""""""""""""""""""""""""""""